immannan/elasticsearch/md/Lab_3.md

 supported by Elasticsearch, but we have covered the most essential ones.
 This should help you get started and enable you to understand other types of queries from the Elasticsearch reference documentation.

-In Lab 4, [*Analytics with Elasticsearch*], we will learn about the analytics capabilities of Elasticsearch.
-With that lab under your belt, we will conclude by learning the core components of the Elastic Stack and Elasticsearch, and you will be well-equipped to understand the other components of the Elastic Stack.